 why be clothing conscious?

 Our habits regarding clothing impact the global environment, our personal health, and social environments worldwide.
 Clothing is the second most polluting industry in the world.
 It is second to the oil industry and the apparel industry is a large driver of the oil industry, as it demands a large quantity of crude oil as raw material for textiles.
 Natural clothing can improve these habits and have significant and long lasting effects on our health and the environment.

 Unfortunately, the trend right now is buying more product and more often.
 Retailers are spitting out 52 fashion seasons a year and the fabrics they’re using are not made to last, nor are they intended to.
-The production is polluting, the wear cycle is polluting, and the disposal is polluting.
+The production of synthetic clothing is polluting, the wear cycle is polluting, and the disposal is polluting.

 Why dress your body with anything less?
 You most likely wear clothing for the majority of the day.
 Your clothing is in contact with the majority of your body for extended periods of time and during activities of various exertion.
 Synthetic fabrics are made of and treated with a number of harmful chemicals, and are also proven to harbor bacteria significantly more than natural fibers.
 If you’re obsessing with what you put in your body, great!
 You should be.
-You should also be looking at what you’re putting your body in.
-A healthy wardrobe with natural clothing will bring your wellness game to the next level of wellness.
+You should also be looking at what you’re putting on your body.
+A healthy wardrobe with natural clothing will bring your wellness game to the next level.

 our impact with natural clothing